Kissing numbers and the centered maximal operator: Definitions and general results

 \begin{definition} Let $(X, d, \mu)$ be a metric measure space and let $g$ be a locally integrable function on $X$.
 For any subset $S \subset (0,\infty)$, the {\em localized centered Hardy-Littlewood maximal operator} $M_{S, \mu}$ is given by

 Taking $S = (0, \infty)$, we obtain the {\em centered maximal operator } $M_{\mu} := M_{(0, \infty), \mu} $. \end{definition}

-When the radii belong to an open set $S$, by approximation it does not matter in the definition whether one takes the balls $B(x,r)$ to be open or metrically closed.
-We will employ the same notation for the maximal operators, specifying which kind of balls we use whenever needed.
+When the radii belong to an open set $S$, by approximation it does not matter in the definition whether one takes the balls $B(x,r)$ to be open or closed.
+We will utilize the same notation for the maximal operators, specifying which kind of balls we use whenever needed.
 Also, we often simplify notation by eliminating subscripts when the meaning is clear from the context.
 For instance, if only one measure $\mu$ is being considered, we may write $M$ instead of $M_\mu$.
 We use $\|M_\mu \|_{L^p\to L^{p, \infty}}$ to denote the weak type $(p,p)$ ``norm" of $M_\mu$, and $\|M_\mu \|_{L^p\to L^{p}}$ to denote its operator norm on $L^p$.

 The Besicovitch intersection property appears in \cite{LeRi}, where it is called the weak Besicovitch covering property.
 Our change in terminology is motivated by the fact that this property says nothing about sets to be covered; instead, given a Besicovitch family, it controls the cardinality of the intersections at any given point.

-In \cite{LeRi} the presentation is local: $(X, d)$ has the Besicovitch intersection property with constant $L$, if there exists an integer $L\ge 1$ such that for every intersecting Besicovitch family $\mathcal{C}$ (so $\cap \mathcal{C} \ne \emptyset$) the cardinality of $\mathcal{C}$ is bounded by $L$.
+Call a Besicovitch family $\mathcal{C}$ {\em intersecting} if $\cap \mathcal{C} \ne \emptyset$.
+In \cite{LeRi} the presentation is local: the space $(X, d)$ has the Besicovitch intersection property with constant $L$, if there exists an integer $L\ge 1$ such that for every intersecting Besicovitch family $\mathcal{C}$, the cardinality of $\mathcal{C}$ is bounded by $L$.

 \begin{remark} To see the equivalence of both formulations, just note that given any Besicovitch family $\mathcal{C}$ and any $z$ with $ \sum_{B(x, r) \in \mathcal{C}} \mathbf{1}_{B(x, r)} (z) > 0$, the set $ \{B(x, r) \in \mathcal{C}: z \in B(x, r)\}$ is an intersecting Besicovitch family. \end{remark}